Royal Over Seas League Visual Art Scholars Programme

 Kate Gray Director of Collective, Edinburgh

-Each year Hospitalfield and partners The Royal Over-Seas League work with new commissioning organisations, supporting them to research and select commonwealth artists to undertake a month long residency at Hospitalfield.
-The residency also gives the opportunity for site visits and meetings with the commissioning organisations which will result in public projects the following year.
+Each year, between refreshing the programme in 2013 and the final residency cycle in 2017, Hospitalfield and partners The Royal Over-Seas League worked with new commissioning organisations, supporting them to research and select commonwealth artists to undertake a month long residency at Hospitalfield.
+The residency gave the opportunity for site visits and meetings with the commissioning organisations which resulted in public projects the following year.

-The ROSL Scholars are part of the wider Autumn Residency at Hospitalfield which hosts UK and UK based visual artists.
+The ROSL Scholars were part of the wider Autumn Residency at Hospitalfield which hosts UK and UK based visual artists.

-In 2013, Hospitalfield and the Royal Over-Seas League refreshed their long term partnership to devise a new structure for their visual art residency programme.
-The programme aims to make a meaningful, productive residency experience for international artists which builds their network within the UK and offers the opportunity to additionally develop a public project with a respected commissioning organisation.
-The commissioning organisations are encouraged to investigate the work of artists that they would not normally have come across or have the infrastructure to work with.
-ROSL and Hospitalfield can offer support during this process and the residency itself provides an opportunity for face to face meetings and site visits to aid in the development of the public outcome.
+The 2013 – 2017 programme aimed to make a meaningful, productive residency experience for international artists which built their network within the UK and offered the opportunity to additionally develop a public project with a respected commissioning organisation.
+The commissioning organisations were supported to investigate the work of artists that they would not normally have come across or have the infrastructure to work with.
+The residency itself provided an opportunity for face to face meetings and site visits to aid in the development of the public outcome.

 The Royal Over-Seas League (ROSL) is a unique not-for-profit membership organisation committed to supporting international friendship and understanding.
 For over 60 years ROSL ARTS has developed a diverse portfolio of activities in music, visual arts, and literature, devoted to the career development of outstanding young professional artists and musicians from the UK and the Commonwealth.

-The partnership with ROSL has been a longstanding relationship, reaching further back over several years.
+The partnership with ROSL was a longstanding relationship, reaching further back to 1999.
 The outcome of the residencies was, in the past, exhibited in a group show at OXO in London.

 ROSL Visual Art Scholar 2017